icidasset/radical-edward/README.md

 # Radical Edward

 Radical packages that can be used to make distributed web apps.
-Built in mind to work with [WNFS](https://github.com/wnfs-wg/),

 ![](https://i.pinimg.com/736x/49/c8/d4/49c8d4ac8b632a0fe2661cb4006fba32--purple-shorts-gif-art.jpg)

+While some are completely generic, others are built to work with [WNFS](https://github.com/wnfs-wg/) and [UCAN](https://github.com/ucan-wg/).

 ## Packages